Preparing for the French B1 Level Exam: A Comprehensive Guide

 9 To what level of French would I need to study in France?

-Most of the universities require B2-level certification that is intermediate level and few of them require C1 level that is advanced level if the course is in French language.
-For English speaking course French is not mandatory.
+Most of the universities require B2-level certification, which is intermediate, and a few of them require C1-level certification, which is advanced, if the course is in French.
+For English-speaking course, French is not mandatory.

 10 What are some French books to read for A1 to B1?